In the small history of the club, Western United have never defeated Melbourne City.

 “These are the games every football player wants to play, where the team is in great momentum.

 “We want to play against those teams, and we’re ready.”

 Despite a lowly 10th placing on the table currently, United are still every shot to reach finals.

 Having played three less games than some teams, the games in hand will keep the side in good stead.

-“We have three or four games less than other teams, and we’re still in the reach where we can be there,” Berisha told The Inner Sanctum.
+“We have three or four games less than other teams, and we’re still in the reach where we can be there,” Berisha said.